Eli Lilly Whale Trades Spotted - Eli Lilly (NYSE:LLY)

-A whale with a lot of money to spend has taken a noticeably bearish stance on Eli Lilly.
+Someone with a lot of money to spend has taken a bearish stance on Eli Lilly LLY.

-Looking at options history for Eli Lilly LLY we detected 21 strange trades.

 What's The Price Target?